Fast chess: USCF rules for Quick and Blitz chess

 The rules for fast chess differ between FIDE and the USCF.
+USCF also calculates playing time based on a 60-move game.

 With the USCF, a game with more than 10 minutes affects the Quick rating, and the upper bounds for this rating is capped at 65 minutes per player.
 As 30-minute to 65-minute-per-player time controls are also under the Regular rating system, these games affect both the Quick and Regular ratings and are known as dual-rated games.
-However, the K factor (a statistic used for ratings) is reduced by comparison, meaning that players will either lose or gain (or rarely both) fewer rating points compared to a solely Quick or Regular game.
+However, the K-factor (a statistic used for rating calculations) is reduced by comparison, meaning that players will either lose or gain (or rarely both) fewer rating points compared to a solely Quick or Regular game.
 Any time control over 65 minutes counts under the Regular rating only.
-All of these time controls include the delay added to the time control, such as a 60-minute game with a 5-second delay, which is still considered to be a 60-minute game, not a 65-minute game.

-As of March 2013, the USCF has also added a separate Blitz class rating for any time control between 5 and 10 minutes per player.
+In March 2013, the USCF added a separate Blitz class rating for any time control between 5 and 10 minutes per player.
 It is not possible for a game to be dual rated as both Blitz and Quick.
 Unlike Quick chess, 5 minutes can also mean game 3+2 (three minutes with a two-second increment).